Preserving Party Memories and Scrapbook Ideas

 They make you smile, laugh and sometimes cry.
 They remind you of the good times in life, help tell stories and introduce children to long lost relatives.
-In fact, they enrich our lives like very few objects do.
+In fact, photos enrich our lives like very few objects do.

 Anyone who knows me will tell you that I am a picture freak.
 I always have a camera at the ready, not only for special occasions, but even for the seemingly boring moments in the lives of my family and friends.